rmaestre/d4d-challenge/README.md

 # SIG Free software
 Download uDig to manage geographical layers from [http://udig.refractions.net/](http://udig.refractions.net/)

+# CartoDB (not free!!)

+Maps creation and visualization tool.
+It's possible to import SHP zipped files into tables for building maps.
+More info available at [CartoDB](http://cartodb.com/) and pricing [here](http://cartodb.com/pricing)

 # Geographical layers (vectors)
 It is available into "geo_layers" folder the next datasets: